Chapter 18 : 17- Black and Dark

 “S-Sirius” Harry said after a minute or so of taking in the scene.

 “Hello Harry.”
-Said the familiar rough voice.
+He replied in a familiar rough voice.

 “There are two portraits.”
 Ginny said.
 “One for here and one for your office.
 Now he’ll be able to tell me when you’re going to be late and plus, we have no real portraits since we got rid of all those old one’s of the Black family.”
 Harry laughed, thinking of how it had been Kreacher who had ended up taking down the screaming portrait of Mrs Black after an argument about where his loyalties lay, though Harry’s eyes were still taking in the contents of the portrait.

 Harry’s eyes flickered open.
 Although he couldn’t remember his dream, a flash of a green light still burned in his mind.
 He lay there, Ginny curled up next to him.
-Although he was trying to fall back to sleep, he wasn’t all that tired.
+Although he was trying to fall back to sleep, he found that he wasn’t all that tired.
 He looked at the clock on the bed side table, his wand and glasses placed right next to it.
 It was half five in the morning.
-As soon as Harry saw his wand, he reached for it and, unable to help himself, thought ‘Accio’ and Lucius’ Minisrty file flew silently out of the inside pocket of Harry’s robes and into his hand.
+As soon as Harry saw his wand, he reached for it and, unable to help himself, thought Accio and Lucius’ Minisrty file flew silently out of the inside pocket of Harry’s robes and into his hand.
 Placing his wand back onto his bedside table, he picked up his glasses and opened the file.

 “CALLING ALL AURORS!
 CALLING ALL AURORS!”
 Harry jumped at the sound of his own voice shouting from his robes and, throwing the file to one side, quickly got out of bed, waking Ginny.
 “THIS IS A CODE DARK!
 ALL AURORS TO THE MINISRTY IMMEDIATELY!”
 The voice continued and Harry, his heart now pounding, pulled from his robes, which still had dust on them, his Auror ID card.
 “THIS IS NOT A DRILL!
 CODE DARK!
 ALL AURORS TO THE MINISRTY AT ONCE!”
 The voice was coming from his picture.